Flowing Wells, Arizona

 Flowing Wells is a census-designated place (CDP) in Pima County, Arizona, United States.
 It is a suburb of Tucson.
 The population was 16,419 at the 2010 census.

-The Flowing Wells community was given an All-American City Award by the National Civic League in 2007.
+The Flowing Wells community was given an All-America City Award by the National Civic League in 2007.

 Geography

 Flowing Wells is located at 32°17′29″N 111°0′32″W (32.291305, -111.008859).

 According to the United States Census Bureau, the CDP has a total area of 3.4 sqmi, all land.

 Flowing Wells is roughly bound by Interstate 10 to the West, the Rillito River to the North, and the City of Tucson to the South and East.

 It is entirely within Arizona's 2nd congressional district, on the western side of the district.
 Additionally, it is within Arizona's 9th legislative district and primarily within Pima County's 3rd supervisor district, though the northern portion of the CDP is within the 1st supervisor district.